Contents

 Natural Light.

-Houses are becoming greener.
-Conserving energy is a major foundation of residential LEED certification.
-LEED houses consume to 30% less energy than non-LEED homes.
-Skylights bring complimentary, tidy, natural light into homes, lowering the amount of synthetic light required in a house.
+Houses are ending up being greener.
+Conserving energy is a major cornerstone of residential LEED certification.
+LEED houses use up to 30% less energy than non-LEED houses.
+Skylights bring complimentary, tidy, natural light into homes, reducing the quantity of artificial light required in a house.

 Heat Gain When Required.